marmistrz/FabChess/README.md

-# FabChess
+# FabChess for gWASM
-UCI compliant chess engine in Rust.
+UCI compliant chess engine in Rust, ported to gWASM.
+Based on the [original engine](https://github.com/fabianvdW/FabChess) written by Fabian von der Warth.

-This is only an engine, connect it with a gui for real usage.
+This is only an engine, use [golemate](https://github.com/golemfactory/golemate) to use with Golem Network.

+## Known issues
+* sp-wasm running

 ## Wiki
 Interested in how it works?